veeso-dev/blog.veeso.dev/blog/post-6/index-en.md

 ---
-date: '2023-09-21 12:00:00'
+date: "2023-09-21 12:00:00"
-slug: 'how-to-migrate-from-reactjs-to-gatsby'
+slug: "how-to-migrate-from-reactjs-to-gatsby"
-title: 'How to migrate from ReactJS to Gatsby'
+title: "How to migrate from ReactJS to Gatsby"
-description: 'Maximize your Lighthouse score by migrating your web page to Gatsby'
+description: "Maximize your Lighthouse score by migrating your web page to Gatsby"
-author: 'veeso'
+author: "veeso"
 featured_image: featured.jpeg
 category: web-development
-reading_time: '15'
+reading_time: "15"
 ---

 ## Why to migrate your ReactJS frontend to Gatsby